Supply Chain Management

 Critical Supplier Analysis

-CKPower classifies its suppliers into two major categories: critical suppliers and non-critical suppliers, to allow it to systematically analyze and formulate procurement strategies and assess supplier-related risks effectively.
+CKPower classifies its suppliers into three major categories: Critical Tier 1 Supplier, Non-Critical Tier 1 Supplier and Critical Non-Tier 1 Supplier to allow it to systematically analyze and formulate procurement strategies and assess supplier-related risks effectively.

 Supplier Performance Evaluation and Monitoring

 Supplier performance or efficiency evaluation is based on a set of criteria and CKPower’s Supplier Code of Conduct and enables the company to collect data related to the capabilities of its suppliers across governance, social, and environment.
 Three types of supplier performance evaluation are conducted: yearly performance evaluation, mid-operation performance evaluation, and on-site audit.

 Suppliers with low performance or failing to pass the evaluation will be suspended temporarily or removed from the approved vendor list.
 The evaluation is based on the site audit checklist.
 CKPower assists suppliers in resolving their issues and works with them to enhance their potential in order to increase their business capabilities.

 Supplier Risk Assessment